soderling-lab/SynaptopathyProteomics/docs/Methods.md

 Thus we identified 1 optimized WT and 1 optimized KO resolution.

+The quality of a network partition can be described in terms of modularity, roughly how dense clusters are and well seperated...
+Leiden algorithm performs clustering with optimization of a quality function like modularity.

+## Module Self-preservation
-## Module Sel-preservation Module quality was ensured by permutation testing.
+Module quality was ensured by permutation testing.
 Modules with any insignificant quality statistics were removed.
+NetRep (Ritchie et al., 2016).

-## Comparing WT and KO networks
+## Comparing modules identified in WT and KO networks.
 In order to identify modules that are divergent in WT and KO coexpression graphs, we again utilized a permutation approach.
 (Ritchie et al., 2016).